scrabbletank/farhome-rules/rulesdoc.md

 You learn a new language of your choosing.
 You are able to translate writings written in a language used by the common races, making an Intelligence check and using your Intelligence save for the roll.
 On success it takes you 10 minutes to translate a sentence, or 1 minute with a reference.

 #### Quickened Spellcasting
-*Requires proficiency with a spell type*
+*Requires proficiency with a spell school*

 Reduces the cost of spells by 1 AP.